 If your society application is successful, you will be asked to complete the compulsory Societies Principal Officer training delivered by the Student Engagement Team.

-The Student Engagement Team will set up your webpage on the QMSU website and will open a bank account on your behalf for all your society finances.
+The Student Engagement Team will set up your webpage on the QMSU website and will open an account on your behalf for all your society finances.
 Your society will also receive a £50 start-up fee (depending on availability in that round), which you can use to cover your promotional costs.

 All Principal Officers should ensure that they pay their society’s membership subscription fees and encourage new members to do the same.
 You are not an official member of the society until you have done this.

 You will need to demonstrate to the Students’ Union throughout the year that you are working towards your society’s aims and objectives.
-You must also ensure that you manage your society bank accounts effectively and ensure that you are meeting all the necessary health and safety requirements set by the Students’ Union.
+You must also ensure that you manage your society finances effectively and ensure that you are meeting all the necessary health and safety requirements set by the Students’ Union.